Main phase employment and support allowance

 Will I get tested again once I'm in the main phase of employment and support allowance (ESA)?

 Yes, everyone has their claim reviewed regularly.
-How often this happens will depend on the recommendation of the Atos health care professional who carried out your medical, if you had one, or reviewed the evidence about you if you didn't.
+How often this happens will depend on the recommendation of the Maximus health care professional who carried out your medical, if you had one, or reviewed the evidence about you if you didn't.
 Most claimants will be checked at least once a year, though this doesn’t necessarily mean you will have to attend another medical, it may be done on paper evidence alone.

 How long can I stay in the main phase of employment and support allowance (ESA)?